 The injury was treated with closed reduction and K wire fixation under C Arm.

-The fracture has united after 4 weeks and patient has been put on mobilization exercises.
+The fracture has united after 4 weeks and the patient has been put on mobilization exercises.

 There was a severe displacement of the fracture.

-Fracture of Distal and Middle Phalanx of Middle Finger with Fracture Distal Phalanx of Ring Finger
+Fracture of Distal and Middle Phalanges of Middle Finger with Fracture Distal Phalanx of Ring Finger

 24 years old male got injured when a slab fell on his hand during work.
 He presented with partial amputation of the middle finger and ring finger.